-“Our platform connects to our client’s backend to manage product feeds on one side and the order cycle, logistics and fulfilment on the other.
-Highstreet.io simplifies the import of a product catalog by cleaning up the feeds, structuring them and standardizing the feeds in different formats — API, XML, CSV, JSON.
+“Our platform connects to our client’s backend to manage product feeds on one side and the order cycle, logistics, and fulfillment on the other.
+Highstreet.io simplifies the import of a product catalog by cleaning up the feeds, structuring them, and standardizing the feeds in different formats — API, XML, CSV, and JSON.
 As a result, Highstreet.io’s platform and support are essential for marketers dealing with increasingly complex data integration, which jeopardizes their eCommerce performance and campaign management.” explained Guardalben.

 Data can be acquired directly from Highstreet.io by using APIs and the native connectivity of the platform with the customer’s eCommerce system.
 It can also be acquired through a master catalog or through the real-time acquisition of notifications of changes in the offer, which the customer communicates directly to Kipcast.
 The data is distributed by Highstreet.io to various marketing channels and marketplaces through appropriate format transformations and then updated in real-time, as needed.

 Kipcast’s services also extend to Automated Product Fulfillment Management.
-This includes order capture from the marketplace and transfers to the customer, capture of order fulfilment status and shipping information from the customer, and transfer of this information to the online merchant.
+This includes order capture from the marketplace and transfers to the customer, the capture of order fulfillment status and shipping information from the customer, and the transfer of this information to the online merchant.